Other Historic Names Must Rejoin the Sub Force

 For most of the history of the US Navy’s Submarine Force, boats have been named for fish.

-The men who commanded those boats, like Gene Fluckey, Richard O’Kane, Creed Burlingame, Bill Brockman, Mush Morton, Sam Dealey, Mo Rindsfopf became national heroes for their exemplary courage by taking the war literally to Japan’s doorstep, losing a fifth of their number.
+The men who commanded those boats, like Gene Fluckey, Dick O’Kane, Creed Burlingame, Bill Brockman, Mush Morton, Sam Dealey, Mo Rindsfopf and many others became national heroes for their exemplary courage by taking the war literally to Japan’s doorstep, losing a fifth of their number.

 All that ended in the mid-1970s when Adm.
 Hyman Rickover, the father of the Nuclear Navy and powerful head of Naval Reactors, decided that the service’s new Los Angeles-class fast attack submarines would instead be named for cities because “fish don’t vote.”

-That may be the case, but for a force that can’t disclose what it does because of the extreme secrecy that surrounds operations, an ability to tell stories through their rich past is critically important.
+That may be the case, but for a force that can’t disclose what it does because of the extreme secrecy that surround its operations, an ability to tell stories through their rich past is critically important.

 After garnering kudos for naming America’s new class of heaviest-ever frigates after the legendary USS Constellation — one of the nation’s original six heavy frigates — Navy Secretary Ken Braithwaite was on the mark by naming the latest Virginia-class submarine for Barb and Fluckey would be pleased that the new ship will be fitted with the Virginia Payload Module that will allow it to hurl rockets at a future enemy.